RTS2/rts2/scripts/rts2saf/sphinx/real-configuration.rst

  flt7 = [ empty8, -60, 60, 15, 1.]
  flt8 = [ open,   -60, 60, 15, 1.]

-The star images degrade quickly and we do not want too many pictures. ``FOC_TOFF`` is varied by p/m 60 in steps of 15 tick.
+The star images degrade quickly and we do not want too many pictures. ``FOC_FOFF`` is varied by p/m 60 in steps of 15 tick.
 The last number defines the exposure factor and in case of filter flt5 the exposure is 30 seconds (``BASE_EXPOSURE`` * 6.)